rvp-group/Splat-LOAM/README.md

   ```

 To run Splat-LOAM, you strictly need an NVIDIA GPU with CUDA capabilities.
-The implementation has been tested with `CUDA 11.8`, however, higher versions should be compatible.
+The implementation has been tested with CUDA versions `11.8` and `12.6`, however, other versions should be compatible

 Moreover, depending on how you intend to run the implementation, you might need:
 - **Docker** and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)